-Faculty will be responsible for planning and implementing the recognition ceremony.
-Students shall wear their graduation gown for the recognition ceremony.
-Students must be in compliance with this dress code in order to participate in the recognition ceremony.
+Faculty will be responsible for planning and implementing the pinning ceremony.
+Students shall abide by the dress code for the pinning ceremony.
+Students must be in compliance with this dress code in order to participate in the pinning ceremony.

 STUDENT REPRESENTATION ON STANDING FACULTY COMMITTEES